UnknownMonk/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?
    Answer: Dom is the Document Object Modle
 2. What is an event?
+   Answer: a event is any action that is performed on the DOM.
 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?